isomerpages/moe-scgs/_calendar/Primary/School Terms and Holidays.md

 | Children’s Day 	| # Fri 4 Oct 	|

 \* _The following Monday, 1 Jul 2024 will be a scheduled school holiday_.
 \# For primary schools and primary sections of full schools only.
-As part of the nation-wide movement to promote family life, the Teachers’ Day and Children’s Day which have traditionally been celebrated in Singapore schools on Sep 1 and Oct 1 will be scheduled to the first Friday of September and October respectively.